MariemAmmar/Implementing_deepNets-convNets-_for_Image_Classification/README.md

 # Building and Improving Convolutional Neural Networks (CNNs) for Image Classification

-This repository contains code for a simple convolutional neural network (CNN) implemented in Keras to classify the MNIST dataset.
+This repository is about building a convolutional neural network (CNN) implemented in Keras to classify the MNIST dataset.
 The code also includes an example of how to load a saved model and use it to make predictions on new data.

 ## The implementation involves the following steps: